The new BMW X5 is a very impressive vehicle. It goes toe-to-toe with some really excellent rivals, and can stand comparison with any of them.

 With a price tag the wrong side of £60,000, this is clearly a tow car for the very well off.
 Compare it with its rivals and it sits close to the middle of the class in terms of price, although it’s also worth remembering that the Q7 offers seven seats as standard and costs less than the X5.

-Even so, as a tow car and a driver’s car, we would rate the new BMW X5 very highly.
+Even so, as a tow car and a driver’s car, we would rate the new BMW X5 very highly, to the extent that it made it into our guide to the best used tow cars.

 Excellent at hill-starts while towing